kutsyk/kutsyk.github.io/_posts/2018-3-29-telegram-bot-with-azure-congitive-service.md

 });
 {% endhighlight %}

-`ctx.replyWithHTML` help us format response with HTML styles, so our error response looks like this: `No text was detected.`
+<kbd>ctx.replyWithHTML</kbd> help us format response with HTML styles, so our error response looks like this: `No text was detected.`

 **Full bot code:**